John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO files with R ver 4.X, Windows OS only.md

     Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md

-Note that sessionInfo() for a properly installed R-MKL on Linux will show a link to the Intel libraries:
+Note that sessionInfo() for a properly installed R-MKL on Linux (CentOS) will show a link to the Intel libraries:

     BLAS/LAPACK: /opt/intel/compilers_and_libraries_2020.1.217/linux/mkl/lib/intel64_lin/libmkl_gf_lp64.so